renich/lyrics/en/the_taquero_blues.rst

     # B
     I just so miss him; I haven't seen him!
     Don't play the ass, you have cooked my dog!
-(A common joke among people and taqueros.
-You claim the "dog" was well cooked to joke around)

     # Fight between the taquero and me